 Elements of Visual Man Tracking

-- spoor recognition & identification
+- Spoor recognition & identification

-- trailing - following spoor
+- trailing - following Spoor

 - locating subject

-Subjects Description and Information
+Subject's Description and Information

-The number one (1) most important element in visual man tracking.
-Is distinguishing spoor belonging to the subject of interest from sign that is unrelated.
+"The number one (1) most important element in Visual Man Tracking, is to distinguish Spoor belonging to the subject of interest from Sign that is unrelated.

-Ageing Spoor
+Aging Spoor

 How to Age Spoor

-Example of Ageing Spoor
+Example of Aging Spoor

 The question is; was the campfire made by our lost person?
 Did it fit the timeline?
 How do we know?